Barnard College | Columbia University

 - Art History

-In addition to the more than 50 fields of study, Barnard is also home to the academic centers, which include the Athena Center for Leadership, the Barnard Center for Research on Women, the Barnard Center for Toddler Development and the Center for Translation Studies.
+In addition to the more than 50 fields of study, Barnard is also home to innovative academic centers, which include the Athena Center for Leadership, the Barnard Center for Research on Women, the Barnard Center for Toddler Development, a unique center for research on early childhood development and parenting, the Center for Translation Studies, the Center for Engaged Pedagogy, the Empirical Reasoning Center, the Digital Humanities Center, the Design Center, the Elsie K. Sloate Media Center, the Movement Lab, and the Vagelos Computational Science Center.

 Barnard proudly builds on its more than 125-year history with a new curriculum, titled Foundations, which launched with the matriculation of the entering class of 2016 (the Class of 2020).
 Honoring the College’s commitment to the liberal arts and its strong mission and strategic plan, Foundations is modern, ambitious and flexible—all to meet the rapidly evolving needs of students in today’s world.
 With Foundations, Barnard will be the first liberal arts college among its peers with a pure technology requirement.